sailakshmi0805/Onedine/README.md

 # Onedine
-This project is for restaurant purpose
+This project is for restaurant purpose in States